mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

   // milliseconds to wait between sending batch requests
   batch_flush_interval_ms: 5000,

-  // milliseconds to wait for network response to batch requests
+  // milliseconds to wait for network responses to batch requests
   // before they are considered timed-out and retried
   batch_request_timeout_ms: 90000,